MyCryptoHQ/support.mycrypto.com/src/content/contributor-info/suggesting-a-feature.md

 {
-"title"       : "How To Suggest A Feature",
+"title"       : "How To Suggest a Feature",
 "sort"        : "66",
 "category"    : "Contributor Info",
 "description" : "Contributor Info",